Capillary fluctuations and energy dynamics for flow in porous media: Background

+where $D=2.299\times10^{-5}$ cm$^2$ / sec is the self-diffusion coefficient for water.
+We classify a phenomenon as ergodic if the distance traveled over a particular time interval is smaller than the diffusive length scale.
+A phenomenon is classified as non-ergodic if the distance traveled during an interval of time exceeds this distance.
+Fig. \ref{fig:ergodicity} clearly shows that Haines jumps begin in the ergodic region but cross into the non-ergodic regime as capillary energy is converted into kinetic energy.
+Over the timescale for a Haines jump, the length scale for thermal mixing is an order of magnitude smaller than the characteristic length scale for the event.
+The system can therefore be considered to be thermally well-mixed at the scale of $\sqrt{D \Delta t}$, but not at the scale of a Haines jump.

-The dissipation from pore-scale events can be estimated from basic concepts of work and energy.
+At the Darcy scale, energy that is dissipated from pore-scale events can be estimated from basic concepts of work and energy.
 A typical experiment can be treated as a system where external work is performed in two primary ways.
 First is the work associated with fluid flow.
-The volumetric flow rate is ${\mathbf{Q}}_i$ for each fluid $i \in \{w,n\}$ results due to external work performed on the system by some external potential gradient $\nabla \Phi_i$, e.g. due to an external pressure gradient or body force.
+The volumetric flow rate is ${\mathbf{Q}}_i$ for each fluid $i \in \{w,n\}$ results due to external work performed on the system by some external potential $\Phi_i$, e.g. due to an external pressure gradient or body force.
 Since work is defined as the applied force multiplied by the distance, the total rate of work is

+where $\Delta \Phi_i = \Phi_i^{(in)} - \Phi_i^{(out)}$ is the potential difference between the inlet and the outlet and $\mathbf{n}_b$ is the boundary normal vector.
+This expression is is directly implied from the definition of mechanical work.
+The boundary terms can also be obtained by applying the divergence theorem in consideration of the internal stresses \cite{Berg_Slotte_2020}.
 Conceptually, the work due to Darcy flow occurs in a steady-state system, meaning that there are no net changes to the internal energy, with each fluid forming static connected pathways through the sample that allow flow to occur.
 The conventional relative permeability relationship predicts the flux per area as

 where ${\mathbf{q}}_i = {\mathbf{Q}}_i /A$, $k_{ri}$ is the relative permeability, $\mu_i$ is the dynamic viscosity and $\mathbf{K}$ is the permeability tensor for the material.
 This can be combined with Eq. \ref{eq:work-darcy} to approximate the rate of work based on an applied external potential gradient.
+The rate of energy dissipated within the system is thereby embedded in $k_{ri}$.

 Pressure-volume work occurs when one fluid displaces another.
 Considering a wetting and non-wetting fluid with pressure $p_w$ and $p_n$, this contribution to the external work is given by